Want to build a project management dashboard for your team?

 If you’re a secret millionaire vigilante, you can also add ‘the number of crime rings busted’ to the list.

-You can even have multiple project dashboards for every new project.
+You can even have multiple project dashboards, such as a sprint, onboarding, or sales dashboard, for every new project.

 But at the end of the day, your KPI dashboard should perform one thing:

 A quick temperature check on your project to help you decide where to focus.

 And you can create a dashboard using a…